MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-ceiling-function.md

 ## Returns

-Dynamic array of calculated ceiling function.
+Dynamic array of the calculated ceiling function.
 Any non-numeric element yields a `null` element value.

 ## Example